July 12-15, 2018

 - Design a curriculum appropriate for the physical therapist assistant.

 The primary audience for the workshop is full-time faculty in the first 4 years of teaching in a physical therapist or physical therapist assistant education program.
-Priority enrollment will be given to members of the Academy of Physical Therapy Education, APTA.
+Priority enrollment will be given to members of the APTA Academy of Education, APTA.
 Maximum enrollment is 75 participants.
 Please do not make travel arrangements until you receive confirmation of registration.

 CONTENT & FORMAT